bclin2/Creative-Tool-Ad-Replacer-Chrome-Extension/README.md

 The purpose of this Chrome extension is to improve productivity for anyone who needs to modify elements on a web page and take screenshots of them.

 # Installation
 It is currently unlisted in the Chrome Webstore; please contact me for the URL.
+Or you could just pull it down and install it manually if you want to try it out.

 # How to use it
 In order to activate the tool, click on the "CT" icon on the top right of your browser once you have installed it.